Malcolm Fraser: Birth and family background

 John Malcolm Fraser was born in Toorak, Melbourne, Victoria, on 21 May 1930.
 He was the second of two children born to Una Arnold (née Woolf) and John Neville Fraser; his older sister Lorraine had been born in 1928.
 Both he and his father were known exclusively by their middle names.
 His paternal grandfather, Sir Simon Fraser, was born in Nova Scotia, Canada, and arrived in Australia in 1853.
 He made his fortune as a railway contractor, and later acquired significant pastoral holdings, becoming a member of the "squattocracy".
 Fraser's maternal grandfather, Louis Woolf, was born in Dunedin, New Zealand, and arrived in Australia as a child.
 He was of Jewish origin, a fact which his grandson did not learn until he was an adult.
 A chartered accountant by trade, he married Amy Booth, who was related to the wealthy Hordern family of Sydney and was a first cousin of Sir Samuel Hordern.

 Fraser had a political background on both sides of his family.
 His father served on the Wakool Shire Council, including as president for two years, and was an admirer of Billy Hughes and a friend of Richard Casey.
 Simon Fraser served in both houses of the colonial Parliament of Victoria, and represented Victoria at several of the constitutional conventions of the 1890s.
 He eventually become one of the inaugural members of the new federal Senate, serving from 1901 to 1913 as a member of the early conservative parties.
-Louis Woolf also ran for the Senate in 1901, standing as a Free Trader in Western Australia.
+Louis Woolf also stood for the Senate in 1901, standing as a Free Trader in Western Australia.
 He polled only 400 votes across the whole state, and was never again a candidate for public office.